secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/index.html.md

 ## Growth and Development Benefit Eligibility

 * Team members who are full-time and have been employed for three months can participate in this benefit.
-If you are a part-time GitLab team member, you may still be eligible to participate in this benefit but your reimbursement might be reduced.
+* If you are a part-time GitLab team member, you may still be eligible to participate in this benefit but your reimbursement might be reduced.
+* Team members who are currently on "leave" status will not be eligible to use the growth and development benefits on services/eligible expenses while on leave.

 These situations will be discussed on a case-by-case basis.
 * Team members who are meeting performance expectations in their current role:
     * Currently in good standing with GitLab in terms of performance and behaviours
     * Not currently on a [PIP](/handbook/leadership/underperformance/#performance-improvement-plan-pip)